 ♦ Can be more cost effective than running a car.
 Did you know that maintaining a bicycle for a year costs twenty times less than maintaining and driving a car?

 Is your employer part of the Cyclescheme?
-This allows you to receive up to £1,000 towards the cost of a new bicycle and cycling equipment – tax-free!
+This allows you to save 25-39% of the cost of a new bike & accessories whilst also spreading the cost.
 Find out more information on how this works and how to sign up on the Cyclescheme website.